cesine/nextjs-tdd-interview-base/README.md

 https://nextjs-tdd-interview-base.vercel.app/

-You can also edit your /etc/hosts to view the brands based on the domain.
+You can also edit your /etc/hosts to view the sites based on the domain.

 ```
 127.0.0.1 www.chene.com